The status of a provider's relationship with planwithease (pwe) and RIC determines if and how an exchange may be made (see chart below).

 Possible Exchange Restrictions or Fees

-Active providers have no restrictions or fees for exchanges to other active provider accounts.
+Some of the active providers have no restrictions or fees for exchanges to other active provider accounts.

 Be aware that an exchange is completed by selling your investment(s) with the old provider and purchasing new investments with a different provider.
 Talk to an active provider representative about whether or not exchanging your investments is appropriate for your retirement savings goals and objectives.